solarrabbit99/LargeRaids/docs/configurations.md

       # Avoid using armor/tools for material if this is enabled.
 It applies mending to
       # the item for the glint.
       enchantment-glint: true
-  # Raids will trigger for players in villages at the given tick that is <192000.
+  # Raids will trigger for players in villages at the given ticks that are <192000.
 See Minecraft's
   # daylight cycle for more information.
   time-bomb:
     enabled: false
+    ticks:
-    tick: 114000
+      - 114000

   # If enabled, normal raids can be triggered upon the absorption of player's bad omen.
   enable-normal-raids: false